patshaughnessy/patshaughnessy.github.io/posts/2021-11-29-find-your-languages-primitives.markdown

 Reading this, I discovered the Crystal team has written a class that represents pointers!
 Just like using a pointer in C, Crystal code can refer to and access any memory location directly.
+Because the <span class="code">Pointer</span>
-Because the Pointer class is part of the language, Crystal allows us to implement our own data structures and algorithms in a very detailed manner, allocating and accessing memory just like the Crystal team has while implementing arrays, hashes and other classes.
+class is part of the language, Crystal allows us to implement our own data structures and algorithms in a very detailed manner, allocating and accessing memory just like the Crystal team has while implementing arrays, hashes and other classes.

 Now I’ve dug down through 4 levels of Crystal function calls, but I still haven’t found a language primitive yet.